m4ttsch/omscs-notes-notes/computer-networks/congestion-control-streaming.md

 We can use this phase diagram to understand why senders who use AIMD converge to the optimal operating point.

-Let’s suppose that we start at the following operating point.
+Let's suppose that we start at the following operating point.

 ![](https://assets.omscs.io/04E043CB-E549-4C5B-9CBA-6A8FF52A1CD4.png)